phoydar/personal-manager-readme/README.md

 ## Communication
 - Default to a slack message when possible.
 I check my email, but it's also easy for things to get lost in there sometimes.
 - I may take some time to digest what I just heard, so if I don't have an opinion right off the bat don't think that I didn't hear what you said.
 I'm trying to process the info so I can reply in a valuable way.
+- I'm a talker, and I know it.
+It's 100% ok to interrupt or redirect the convo if I go off on a tangent.
+I'm working on creating space for others and not dominating conversations.

 ## Motivators
 _People are motivated by different things at work.
 When do you feel happy or accomplished?
 When do you feel demotivated?
 What makes you feel rewarded or recognized?_